transtractor/transtractor-lib/README.md

    parser.parse('statement.pdf').to_csv('statement.csv')
    ```

-3. **Convert PDF the dictionary**: Load into a DataFrame for analysis
+3. **Convert PDF to DataFrame**: Load into a DataFrame for analysis
    ```python
    import pandas as pd